Microfluidics in 2025: Applications, Trends & How It Work

 How does microfluidics work?

-How can I start learning microfluidic design?
+What software can I use for microfluidic design?

 References